ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Publication Service (TIPS).
 TIPS uses an incremental RESTful design to provide an ALTO client with a new capability to explicitly, concurrently (non-blocking) request (pull) specific incremental updates using native HTTP/2 or HTTP/3, while still functioning for HTTP/1.x.
-TIPS also provides an ALTO server to concurrently push specific incremental updates using native HTTP/2 or HTTP/3 server push.
+TIPS also allows an ALTO server to concurrently push specific incremental updates using native HTTP/2 or HTTP/3 server push.
 Specifically, this document specifies:

--  Extensions to the ALTO Protocol for dynamic subscription and efficient uniform updates delivery of an incrementally changing network information resource.
+-  Extensions to the ALTO Protocol for dynamic subscription and efficient uniform update delivery of an incrementally changing network information resource.

 -  A new resource type that indicates the TIPS updates graph model for a